Culture

 “Am I happy and sad looking at the other person, or do I need to dive into the abyss of my soul and seek out myself in the whirlpool?”

 Searching for yourself is a lifelong journey of discovery.
 The horizons keep shifting, and the quest continues unabated.
-IT IS EVOLUTION BY DESIGN.
+It is evolving by Design.

 You lose all your misery once you find yourself.
-The irony is that we spend our entire lives searching for something that was always with us – something that just needed acknowledgement.
+The irony is that we spend our entire lives searching for something that was always with us—something that just needed acknowledgement.
+“Whatever you are looking for is looking for you, too.”

 The fragrance doesn’t come from the dried flowers in the Herbarium files – it exudes from the seasonal flora that grows after your toil and research.

+Don’t search for meaning in life – look for meaning within your life.
 Seek to create your life— rather than to find yourself.
 Hunt for the person you have not yet become with a torch in your hand.
-Don’t become the formalized creepy fauna in the fancy jar at the museum.
+Don’t become the formalised creepy fauna in a fancy jar in a museum.
+Your life is yours to create, shape, and find meaning in.
+Take control of your journey, and seek the person you aspire to be.

 “Searching outside of you is SAMSARA (the world) – searching within you leads to NIRVANA.”